perrybutler/WP-OAuth/README.md

 Roadmap
 -------
-* Full compabitility with WordPress Multisite and BuddyPress.
+* Full compabitility with WordPress Multisite, BuddyPress, bbpress.
 * Icon sets for the login provider buttons.
 * Advanced options for account merging.
 * Advanced options for account recovery.